 If you have the feeling that your report will require (longer) discussion - this is true for most feature requests - then you should bring this topic up on the gimp-developer mailing list first.

-If you detected a problem on one of our pages, such as a broken link or some incorrect information, please use Bugzilla to submit a bug report for this web site.
+If you detected a problem on one of our pages, such as a broken link or some incorrect information, please use GNOME Gitlab to submit a bug report for this web site.
 Several GIMP contributors are keeping an eye on the bug database regularly so this is probably the best way to tell us about these problems and to get a timely response.
-See also why we are using Bugzilla.

 You can also subscribe to the gimp-web mailing list and then submit your improvement proposals to the list.